theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 that Foreman requires in order to define a Host.
 Some use-cases may require more attributes.
 E.g. to provision a host in the cloud, cloud credentials are required or in order to provision a host using PXE boot, host MAC address is needed.
-In order to run job though SSH on it, it's FQDN or IP must be set.
+In order to run job through SSH on it, its FQDN or IP must be set.

 Hosts can be either *managed* or *unmanaged*.
 While it's a simple boolean flag, it dramatically changes how Foreman treats them.
-Managed hosts are seen as something, that Foreman tries to manage in external services.
-Imagine you create a new Host in Foreman, you set it's name (FQDN), IP address, MAC address.
+Managed hosts are seen as something that Foreman tries to manage in external services.
+Imagine you create a new Host in Foreman, you set its name (FQDN), IP address, MAC address.
 Based on the managed flag, Foreman can reach out to associated DHCP server to create a reservation for the given MAC and IP pair.
 It would try to create A, AAAA and PTR records for the hostname and IP address pair.
 What exactly happens is driven by what is configured in Foreman.
-We won't go to more details in this post, but reading our [manual](https://theforeman.org/manuals/latest/#4.GeneralForeman) could give you some idea.
+We won't go to more details in this post, but reading our [manual](https://theforeman.org/manuals/latest/#4.GeneralForeman) could give you some ideas.

 For unmanaged hosts, Foreman does not reach out to external services and modify their configuration.
 The only exception to his rule is the